Notes from the Motherfield LIVE FAQs

 Q: Can I have access to the recording for my personal use?

 Yes.
-Roughly 6-8 weeks after the event, KPI uploads recorded stories onto the KPI YouTube channel (per the respective permissions of each individual storyteller, emcee, and interpreter).
+Roughly 8-12 weeks after the event, KPI uploads recorded stories onto the KPI YouTube channel (per the respective permissions of each individual storyteller, emcee, and interpreters).
 These video files are also available to the storytellers by request onced released by KPI.
+Sometimes the entire show will be available online for a limited time, viewable for a fee, to help recoup expenses if the show did not sell out, or if there is demand.

 Personal use excludes for profit use.
 All permissions must be gained by the storyteller from anyone else who appears in the video before personal use.